Ben Hodges: Later life

 Hodges retired to Florida and began working for the Center for European Policy Analysis, a think tank, becoming the Pershing Chair in Strategic Studies.
 At CEPA, Hodges advocates for a stronger NATO.
 On defense expenditures, Hodges said, “We need a more sophisticated approach to the spending guideline.
 The 2-percent number gets tossed around like dues in a club, which is unhelpful...
 I think the Alliance should take a hard look at the 2-percent calculus to redefine it.”

 He argued for including dual-use infrastructure in the 2-percent, a "win-win" that would address "the most urgent problem in European security" in military mobility, while also offering benefits to civilian life.
 Speaking of Iran, Hodges said, "I was disappointed that we were leaving the agreement with Iran.
 Not because it's a good deal, but because cooperation with our allies is very important...
 It worries me when we show contempt for such important allies as Great Britain, Germany or France.
 The cohesion of our nations was our strength and advantage.
 Considering all the factors, one must remember that one must not stand against the allies."
 He is in favor of placing greater priority on the Black Sea region.

 His comments on NATO and European security appeared in several international media outlets including an interview on LNK Info TV in Lithuania, one with Anne Will, and articles in the Frankfurter Allgemeine Zeitung in Germany.
 In a BBC interview, Hodges said that Brexit could threaten the NATO alliance.
 He co-authored a book with General John R. Allen and Julian Lindley-French, Future War and the Defence of Europe, in 2021.
 Hodges endorsed Joe Biden in the 2020 U.S. presidential election in an op-ed with Ambassador Robert A. Mandell and Lieutenant General Donald M. Campbell Jr. He has spoken about the 1st South Carolina Volunteer Infantry Regiment (Colored).
 As of 2018, he is an advisory board member of Spirit of America, a 501(c)(3) organization.

-Hodges' commentary on foreign militaries like his assessment on the strategic weaknesses of Russia's armed forces, has been distributed by news agencies such as Times Radio.
+Hodges's commentary on foreign militaries like his assessment on the strategic weaknesses of Russia's armed forces has been distributed by news agencies such as Times Radio.
 In September 2022, he penned an op-ed for The Daily Telegraph in which he argued that Russia would lose in its war against Ukraine at a comprehensive level which will be followed by the disintegration of the Russian Federation.
 He labeled the failures of governance under President Vladimir Putin as the trigger of a "crisis of confidence" without an easy or simple outcome.

 In October 2023, Hodges claimed that Russia was working with Iran to orchestrate the Gaza war.
 In November 2023, he opposed a permanent ceasefire in the Gaza war.

 Personal life

-Hodges has two adult children.
-He speaks German and is a Democrat.
-In the 2024 United States presidential election, Hodges endorsed Kamala Harris.
+Hodges has two adult children and speaks German.
+He endorsed Janelle Stelson in her 2024 run for Senate and Kamala Harris in the 2024 United States presidential election.